 General Secretary To Lam speaks at the group.
 Photo: Pham Thang

-The General Secretary emphasized that in streamlining the apparatus, it is necessary to correctly identify functions and tasks, and to determine the model of the apparatus organization, the system of legal regulations and the arrangement of cadres.
+The General Secretary emphasized that in streamlining the apparatus, it is necessary to correctly identify functions and tasks, determine the model of the apparatus organization, the system of legal regulations and arrange officials.
 Accordingly, the basic model of the apparatus organization arrangement is agreed upon from the Central to the local level, the National Assembly and the Government.
-And once agreed, the arrangement of cadres will be done to improve effectiveness, efficiency and enforce the law in accordance with regulations.
+And once agreed, arrange officials to improve effectiveness, efficiency and enforce the law in accordance with regulations.

 According to the General Secretary, summarizing Resolution 18 is to see what has been done, but there is still much that has not been done.

-"When making the arrangements, some comrades said that they would do it after the congress, in the new term, and reform, because doing it now would cause a lot of conflict.
+"When making the arrangement, some comrades said that they would do it after the congress, in the new term, and reform would be done, but doing it now would cause a lot of conflict.
 Then the rearrangement would depend on who is in this ministry or that ministry.
-At that time, I said that it would be even more impossible to do it after the congress, because right after the congress, there would be elections and votes, who could do it differently and it would be very difficult.
+At that time, I said that it would be even more impossible to do it after the congress, because right after the congress, there would be elections and voting, who could do it differently and it would be very difficult.
 Therefore, this is our golden opportunity," the General Secretary affirmed.

 Assessing the government apparatus, the General Secretary cited Dong Anh district (Hanoi) with a budget revenue of nearly 30,000 billion VND, Hoan Kiem district with a budget revenue of 22,000 billion VND, this figure is equal to the budget revenue of several provinces, even more than 20 times that of a province.

-The General Secretary raised the question of why a district with such a land area and population can do it, but a province cannot.
+The General Secretary questioned why a district with such land and population size can do it, but a province cannot.

 f1317cc31aa2a4fcfdb3.jpg